zerwes/ansible-ensure-service-running/README.md

 # ansible: restart and/or ensure a service is running

 From my way of understanding, a configuration management and provisioning tool should leave a host in the desired and described state.
-So, if a ansible role is about 'configure service xyz', at the end of a playbook run the target host should have the service set up with the desired configuration and the service should be up and running as long as the configuration has no errors.
+So, if a ansible role is about ***configure service xyz***, at the end of a playbook run the target host should have the service set up with the desired configuration and the service should be up and running as long as the configuration has no errors.
 And a role should be completely conditional!

-In order to demonstrate the not-so-easy-way to accomplish this with ansible, I created different sample roles here ... all with some caveats and shortcomings, especially if the service in question is not running on the start of the playbook.
+In order to demonstrate the (not-so-easy and not-so-obviously) way to accomplish this with ansible, I created different sample roles here ... all with some caveats and shortcomings, especially if the service in question is not running on the start of the playbook.
 During a common deploy all might seem simple.
-But during tests a service might not be running on the start of the playbook due to a manual stop before, a test deploy wit a broken config etc ... and here many playbools fail and finally do not leave you with a configured and running service at the end.
+But during tests a service might not be running on the start of the playbook due to a manual stop before, a test deploy with a broken config, etc... and here many playbools fail and finally do not leave you with a configured and running service at the end.

 sample roles:
  * `testservicenormal` - the ansiblish way : just call a handler